ywang886/Final-Project/Milestone 2.md

 ## (B) Effects of transformations on the variance

-By typing the code to make the plot of standard deviation of the transformed data.
+By typing the code, I can make the plot of standard deviation of the transformed data.
+As can be seen from the plot, the variance has been eliminated where the mean is low, making the dataset more concentrated.

 ```
 ntd <- normTransform(dds)